asalber/asalber.github.io/statistics/manual/descriptive-statistics.md

 #### Median calculation for grouped-data

-For grouped data the median is calculated the ogive, interpolating in the class with cumulative relative frequency 0.5.
+For grouped data the median is calculated from the ogive, interpolating in the class with cumulative relative frequency 0.5.

 <img class="img-center" src="img/descriptive/interpolation.svg" alt="Median calculation for grouped data" width="600">